Moving Forward on Affordable Housing

 Actively Create Housing

 In addition, The City or County could enact a real estate transfer tax to help fund the project.
 In the tax, a small percentage, .1 percent for example, is levied on real estate purchases.
 Red Hook, NY uses this tax to fund farmland protection.
 Several states use a real estate transfer tax to fund affordable housing.
-The tax rate could be progressive where it increases based on the sale.
-Similarly, Hudson’s lodging tax could be adjusted to support affordable housing.
+The tax rate could be progressive, increasing based on the sale price.

 Learn more about my affordable housing efforts, including anti-displacement, new resources, rights and resources, and services for people without homes.